US STOCKS-S&P hits record high as U.S. economic outlook brightens

 the impact of Britain's vote to leave the European Union.

-lows, while the Nasdaq recorded 150 new highs and 10 new lows.
+lows, while the Nasdaq recorded 132 new highs and six new lows.

 (Reporting by Yashaswini Swamynathan in Bengaluru; Editing by